coddle-cpp/coddle/README.md

 ### localRepository
 Path to the local repository.
 Values of the local repository override values from remote repository.

-Default value is empty string.
+The default value is an empty string.

 Example:
 ```